 One Defense capitalizes on creativity, ingenuity, and innovation from every sector of the American economy to solve the "wicked" problems that threaten our security.

-One Defense was launched in response to several DOD initiatives, most notably Technology Domain Awareness (TDA), an initiative sponsored by the Office of the Assistant Secretary of Defense for Research and Engineering (OASD(R&E)) focused on developing an expanded defense technology innovation community of practice that incorporates DOD stakeholders, traditional defense industry, the start-up and venture capital communities, and the academic research community.
+One Defense was launched in response to several DOD initiatives, most notably Technology Domain Awareness (TDA), an initiative sponsored by the Secretary of Defense focused on developing an expanded defense technology innovation community of practice that incorporates DOD stakeholders, traditional defense industry, the start-up and venture capital communities, and the academic research community.

-TDA is a “technology discovery” platform that supports the collection and synthesis of DOD’s operational needs and related Science & Technology (S&T) priorities and the alignment of these needs with “outside innovations,” that is, technologies in academia and the commercial (non-defense) marketplace relevant to defense applications.
-It is a conduit for technology prospecting and discovery that helps DOD stakeholders quickly and accurately source products and related R&D from non-traditional sources (e.g. start-ups, commercial and consumer- facing industry, academia, the international marketplace, etc.).
-TDA also focuses on the collection, synthesis, and analysis of technology employment data to create a learning context for defense innovation and experimentation that supports conventional DOD acquisition and planning priorities.
+TDA is a “technology discovery” platform that supports the collection and synthesis of DOD’s operational needs and related Science & Technology priorities and the alignment of these needs with “outside innovations,” that is, technologies in academia and the commercial marketplace relevant to defense applications.
+It is a conduit for technology prospecting and discovery that helps DOD stakeholders quickly and accurately source products and related R&D from non-traditional sources.

-TDA employs a combination of incentives, information, shared infrastructure, and services to: (1) facilitate the rapid identification of defense-relevant technology opportunities and challenges, (2) support public-private technology co- investment, collaborative development, and prototyping, (3) develop a learning context for defense technology innovation based on collecting and analyzing technology lessons learned and (4) link and scale distributed innovation efforts across DOD to enhance transition and address corporate, DOD-wide learning objectives.
+One Defense leverages TDA to employ a combination of incentives, information, shared infrastructure, and services to: (1) facilitate the rapid identification of defense-relevant technology opportunities and challenges, (2) support public-private technology co- investment, collaborative development, and prototyping, (3) develop a learning context for defense technology innovation based on collecting and analyzing technology lessons learned and (4) link and scale distributed innovation efforts across DOD to enhance transition and address corporate, DOD-wide learning objectives.